bennorth/pyawssfn/future-work.md

 * Proper nested scopes for local variables of `Parallel` sub-tasks.

+* Provide defaults for retry-spec tuples, in line with JSON.

 * Allow keyword arguments in a `FunctionCallIR`.

 * Allow `if` without `else`.
 Will be mildly fiddly because our